jedisct1/rust-ipcrypt2/ipcrypt2-rust/README.md

 - **NDX Mode: Non-Deterministic Encryption with Extended Tweaks (AES-XTX):**
   Similar to the non-deterministic mode but uses 16-byte tweaks for higher usage limits before collisions occur.
 Produces 32-byte encrypted values (or 64-character hex strings).
 This mode runs at half the speed of the regular non-deterministic mode.

+- **PFX Mode: Prefix-Preserving Encryption:**
+  Encrypts IP addresses while preserving their network prefix.
+IP addresses with the same prefix will produce encrypted addresses with the same prefix, maintaining network topology relationships.
+Uses a 32-byte key.

 - **IP Conversion Utilities:**
   Seamlessly convert between `std::net::IpAddr`, 16-byte binary representations, and IP strings.
 IPv4 addresses are automatically converted to IPv4‑mapped IPv6 format when needed.